top of page

-Co-Producer, Writer, Web Design, Co-Director
+Co-Producer, Writer, Web Design

-Co-Producer, Sound Designer and Engineer, Director
+Co-Producer, Sound Designer and Engineer, Season 1 Director

 Michael is a recent graduate of the National Theatre School of Canada from the Production, Design, and Technical Arts program.
 They have worked professionally as a sound designer since 2013, including the 2013/2014 season with Third Street Theatre in Calgary.
 The Rest Is Electric is their first foray into the world of podcast and non-theatre sound design, and they are very grateful to have the opportunity to explore this medium.
 They have also worked in live sound mixing for over a decade, with experience working in large concert venues and outdoor festivals.
 Their interests are wide ranging, but of particular interest to them are queer stories as well as other marginalized and under-served communities.

 They can be reached at email@example.com, and their sound portfolio can be found here.

 Production Manager, Stage Manager

 Wei Qing Tan is a student of the Production Design and Technical Arts program at the National Theatre School of Canada.
 Prior to NTS, she obtained a bachelor’s degree in Psychology and Sociology and stage managed productions in Fredericton, New Brunswick with companies such as Solo Chicken Productions and Theatre New Brunswick’s Theatre School.
 She assists the TRIE team with stage and production management work (and sometimes serves as their one-person hype team).
 She’s grateful for the opportunity to work on such an exciting project.

 Season 2 Director